Laage Ura Dhura: Criticism

 The song has faced allegations of plagiarism after the reveal of its promo on May 25, 2024.
 It is being claimed that the chorus part is copied from Razzak Dewan's song Amar Ghum Bhangaia Gelo Re Morar Kokile.
 Some had also drawn similarities with Nargis's Tangki Khali and Kajol Monir's Bandhobi Lolita.

 Although, Razzak Dewan's name has also been included in the credit line of the song's description for transparency.

 Sharif Uddin, the writer of the chorus, has alleged that composer Pritom Hasan used the song in the film without obtaining permission.

 However, Pritom Hasan has denied the allegation in the media.

 Impact

 Following its release on YouTube, the song quickly became one of the trending contents in Bangladesh and also became the first ever Bengali song to enter the Global Top 100 chart on YouTube.
-In the weekly chart it is ranked fourth, surpassing two hit songs by American singer Sabrina Carpenter—Espresso and Please Please Please.
+In the weekly chart it is ranked fourth.

 As of mid-July, around 0.6 million reels have been created using this song on social media and has surpassed 100 million views combined on YouTube.
+According to a Prothom Alo report in December 2025, Laage Ura Dhura and Dushtu Kokil collectively crossed one billion views, marking a record for Bengali-language songs, while "Laage Ura Dhura" alone recorded almost 450 million views.

+Live performances

+The song was performed live by Pritom Hasan at the 26th Meril-Prothom Alo Awards, with choreography and stage performance by the Eagle Dance Group.